ArihaVishant/Electric_Billing_System/README.md

 Additional library was added for the support of JDBC (Required to setup the connection between the Database and Java Application).
 It contains 9 different classes which works together to create a better user experience .

-->Splash Screen class

-->Login Screen class

 ->Main System class

 ->Add Customer class

+->Show Customer class

-->Pay Bill class
+->Deposit Bill class

+->Deposit details class

 ->Generate Bill class